Rowadz/mongodb-notes/README.md

 Asking yourself questions like

 - What does my app do?
-- What gets reads & writes
+- What gets reads & writes?
-- what does my data look like when it's being used (how does the client uses the data)
+- what does my data look like when it's being used (how does the client uses the data)?

 Will help you organize your documents.